dbosak01/libr/README.md

 # Libnames and Dictionaries

-The main motivation for using the **libr** package is to create and use data libraries and data dictionaries.
+The main motivation for developing the **libr** package is to create and use data libraries and data dictionaries.
 These concepts are useful when dealing with sets of related data files.
 The `libname()` function allows you to define a library for an entire directory of data files.
 The library can then be manipulated as a whole using the `lib_*` functions in the **libr** package.

-## Example 1: Basic Library Operations
+## Basic Library Operations
+There are four main **libr** functions for creating and using a data library:

+* `libname()`
+* `lib_load()`
+* `lib_unload()`
+* `lib_write()`

+The `libname()` function creates a data library.
+The function has parameters for the library name and a directory to associate it with.
+If the directory has existing data files, those data files will be automatically loaded into the library.
+Once in the library, the data can be accessed using list syntax.

+If you prefer to access the data via the workspace, simply call the `lib_load()` function on the library.
+This function will load the library data into the parent frame, where it can be accessed using a two-level (<library>.<dataset>) name.

+When you are done with the data, call the `lib_unload()` function to remove the data from the parent frame and put it back in the library list.
+To write any added or modified data to disk, call the `lib_write()` function.
+The `lib_write()` function will only write data that has changed since the last write.

-The following example will illustrate some basic functionality of the **libr** package regarding the creation of libnames and use of dictionaries:
+The following example will illustrate some basic functionality of the **libr** package regarding the creation of libnames and use of dictionaries.
+The example first places some sample data in a temp directory for illustration purposes.
+Then the example creates a libname, loads it into memory, adds data to it, and then unloads and writes everything to disk:
 ```
 # Create temp directory
 tmp <- tempdir()